Pineapple Bars with Coconut Drizzle! A super easy to make recipe that has tons of flavor!

 - 1 teaspoon coconut extract

-Sprinkle with remaining crust mixture you had set aside.
+Sprinkle pineapple filling with remaining crust mixture.